2020 MONACO HISTORIC GRAND PRIX TOUR

 After lunch we visit to the famous Auto Museum next to the main entrance of the Le Mans 24 hours circuit, Musée des 24 Heures. (see photos below)

-We then leave Le Mans and head south on scenic backroads and a great driving road to our sumptuous 4* chateau hotel in St. Patrice in the Loire Valley (see photos below).
+We then leave Le Mans and head south on scenic backroads and a great driving road to our sumptuous 4* chateau hotel in the Loire Valley (see photos below).

 We drive to Langeais and cross the scenic bridge, (see photos below).

 We then continue south , through Azay le Rideau and Descartres, to La Roche Posay our morning coffee stop.

 We then continue south to Angles-sur-l'Anglin, one of France's most beautiful villages, "les plus beaux villages" where we stop for lunch at an auberge nestling under the ruins of an ancient chateau.From here there is a panoramic view of the river, (see photos below).